MicrosoftDocs/well-architected/well-architected/iot/iot-cost-optimization.md

 ### Asset deployment model

-You can deploy edge solutions with different architectures: Multiple endpoints, IoT devices, direct-connected to the cloud, or connected through an edge and/or cloud gateway.
-Different options for sourcing edge devices can affect TCO and lead time.
+You can deploy edge solutions with different architectures: multiple endpoints, IoT devices, direct-connected to the cloud, or connected through an edge and/or cloud gateway.
+Different options for sourcing edge devices can affect TCO and time to market.
 Ongoing maintenance and support of the device fleet also affects the overall solution cost.

 Where data is stored and processed in a given IoT solution affects many factors such as latency, security, and cost.
 Analyze each use case and examine where it makes most sense to use edge processing and data storage and how it affects cost.
 Storing and processing data at the edge can save storage, transportation, and processing costs.
 But when you take scale into account, cloud services are often better options because of cost and development overhead.